NCAR/GeoCAT/pages/contributing.md

 >     $ conda update --all

+### 3.2.2 Installing GeoCAT in a Pre-existing Environment
+If you started a project and later decided to use GeoCAT software, you will need to install GeoCAT in your pre-existing environment.

+The steps:
+1. Make sure your conda is up to date by running this command from the
+    terminal:

+>     $ conda update conda

+2. Activate the conda environment you want to add GeoCAT to.
+In this example, the environment is called `foo`.

+>     $ conda activate foo

+3. Install GeoCAT like you would for a brand new environment

+>     $ conda install -c ncar -c conda-forge geocat-comp geocat-viz geocat-datafiles

 ## 3.3 Creating a development environment for compiled code

 To make changes to the [GeoCAT-f2py](https://github.com/NCAR/geocat-f2py)